webex/webex-js-sdk/CONTRIBUTING.md

 #### Logs

-Please provide as sufficient logging around the issue which you are reporting as this will help with our investigation.
+Please provide sufficient logging around the issue which you are reporting as this will help with our investigation.

 ## Contributing Code